crh3675/nodeii/README.md

 Browser-Based Frameworks
 ---------------
 We don't care about your frontend frameworks.
 Add any framework (Angular, Backbone, GWT, Ember, Knockout).
 It is up to you.
 Just add to __assets__.
-In truth, everyone should be experts in VanillaJS and not use any frameworks.
+In our opinion, good developers should be experts in VanillaJS and not use any frameworks.

 Pre-Compile Stylesheets
 ---------------